 Agents

-Agents are autonomous AI entities that can execute tasks, use tools, and maintain persistent memory.
-Each agent belongs to a Product and runs independently.
+Agents are autonomous AI entities that can execute tasks and use tools.
+Each agent belongs to an organization and, optionally, to an AgentTemplate that seeds its initial configuration.

 Agent Properties